Term and permanent life insurance

 - If you choose to purchase permanent life insurance, starting earlier gives you more time for your cash value to grow.

 Life insurance can provide valuable financial security for your family once you are gone.
-When you’re considering life insurance, it may be helpful to ask yourself the following questions:
+When you’re considering term or permanent life insurance, it may be helpful to ask yourself the following questions:

-- If you have children, how old are they now?
-How long you want them to be covered by the protection of a death benefit should you pass away?
+- If you have children, how old are they?
+How long do you want them to be covered by the protection of a death benefit should you pass away?

 - Will you have lifelong dependents (e.g., a child with disabilities who will need extra care)?